 Fat grafting is a procedure which removes surplus fat cells from one area of the body and then re-implants it where needed.
 For example, fat grafting fills facial features with a patient's own fat.
 Fat grafting is also called free fat transfer, autologous fat transfer/transplantation, liposculpture, lipostructure, volume restoration, micro-lipoinjection and fat injections.

-The fat used for the fat transfer is extracted from the abdomen or thighs and injected into another area.
+The fat used for fat transfer is extracted from the abdomen or thighs and injected into another area.

 The advantage of fat grafting is that the fat is autologous (it comes from your own body), so allergic reactions do not occur, unlike when other external implant substances that are introduced into the body.
 Your body naturally accepts the injected fat.

-Fat grafting can been used for correcting or improving:
+Fat grafting can be used for correcting or improving:

 Fat grafting lasts longer in larger areas of non-movement, so while it is successful for the correction of grooves under the eyes and sunken cheeks, it may not be as successful for creating fuller lips.
 Fat grafting can also correct ageing hands where the natural tissue is lost between the bones.

 Fat grafting is not recommended for breast augmentation as the grafted fat can later make it difficult to detect breast cancer.